llwasampijja/ireporter-challenge-two/README.md

 - [Documentation](#api-documentation)

 ## Project Planning
-Project planing and management was accomplished using PivotalTracker.
-You can find the PivotalTracker Board [here](https://www.pivotaltracker.com/n/projects/2232126 "iReporter on PivotalTracker")
+Project planning and management was accomplished using PivotalTracker.
+You can find this project's PivotalTracker Board [here](https://www.pivotaltracker.com/n/projects/2232126 "iReporter on PivotalTracker")

 ## Language and Tools Used
 ### Tools used include: